-Class Definitions 4 Moderate capability land : Land has moderate to high limitations for high-impact land uses.
+Class Definitions 3 High capability land: Land has moderate limitations and is capable of sustaining high-impact land uses, such as cropping with cultivation, using more intensive, readily available and widely accepted management practices.
+However, careful management of limitations is required for cropping and intensive grazing to avoid land and environmental degradation.
+4 Moderate capability land : Land has moderate to high limitations for high-impact land uses.
 Will restrict land management options for regular high-impact land uses such as cropping, high-intensity grazing and horticulture.
 These limitations can only be managed by specialised management practices with a high level of knowledge, expertise, inputs, investment and technology, 5 Moderate-low capability land : Land has high limitations for high-impact land uses.
 Will largely restrict land use to grazing, some horticulture (orchards), forestry and nature conservation.
 The limitations need to be carefully managed to prevent long-term degradation, 6 Low capability land : Land has very high limitations for high-impact land uses.
 Land use restricted to low-impact land uses such as grazing, forestry and nature conservation.
 Careful management of limitations is required to prevent severe land and environmental degradation,